ksator/junos_monitoring_with_a_TIG_stack/README.md

 Please visit the [**wiki**](https://github.com/ksator/junos_monitoring_with_a_TIG_stack/wiki) for detailled instructions.

-Here are some Grafana screenshots, with data collected using Openconfig telemetry (GRPC) on Junos devices:
+Here are some Grafana screenshots:

 ![inventory.png](resources/inventory.png)